 Anywhere in Gabon, you will never be far from its wide array wildlife, also including equatorial bird species, at seasonal migratory birds.
 Nor the multitude of other wildlife roaming its diverse habitats: duikers, sitatunga, crocodiles, pangolins, snakes, creepy-crawlies, and, not forgetting it's marine life.

 Gabon has recently committed itself to having one of Africa’s largest marine protected areas, protecting more than 20 species of whales and dolphins, including humpback whales and Atlantic humpback dolphins, and four species of marine turtles, among them the world’s largest breeding leatherback turtle population and the Atlantic Ocean’s largest breeding olive ridley turtle population.

 This new network consists of nine new national marine parks and 11 new aquatic reserves, means that combined with the country’s three existing marine zones some 53,000 square kilometres of ocean will be protected.
 Gabon Bleu was ordered by the coutnrys current president, Ali Bongo, son of late president Omar Bongo Ondimba.

-See Wild Travels already offers 3 expertly run lodges in Gabon, Loango Lodge and it's wildlife camps in Loango National park, Pongara Beach Lodge in Pongara National Park, and Lopé's Moabi Wildlife Camp.
-Later this year, 2020, Ivindo's Kougou Forest Wildlife Camp is expected to be ready to receive guests.
+See Wild Travels already offers 2 expertly run lodges in Gabon, Loango Lodge and its wildlife camps in Loango National park & Pongara Lodge in Pongara National Park.
+In 2022, Lopé's Moabi Wildlife Camp and Ivindo's Kougou Forest Wildlife Camp is expected to be ready to receive guests.
 Making it possible to embark on an incredible journey to see all of Gabon's main attractions under the care & guidance of expert staff, highly experienced in proven tourism success within this wonderland that is Gabon

 Destinations in Gabon